-Native Advertising’s popularity with consumers and advertisers alike has been rapidly growing over the past few years culminating in a strong 2017.
+Native Advertising’s popularity with consumers and advertisers alike has been rapidly growing over the past few years.
 Native Advertising – advertising that takes on the look and feel of the site on which it is placed – has continued to eat away at failing traditional display advertising’s revenues to become the leading new digital advertising format.

 At Tapstone, we pioneered the use of Native Advertising for Direct Response style campaigns that drive tangible results, not just the brand elevation.
-Much like the Native Ad Industry, Tapstone is also preparing to celebrate its successful growth over the past 12 months (watch this space for a January post reviewing our major wins of 2017).
-But right now, we’re looking ahead to 2018 and here’s our take on what will be driving Native Advertising’s continued growth.
+Much like the Native Ad Industry, Tapstone is celebrating its successful growth over the past 12 months.
+But right now, we’re looking ahead to the future and here’s our take on what will be driving Native Advertising’s continued growth.

 1.Consumers want information before they buy.